SulaAI/Sula-AGENT/README.md

 ## License

-Kortix sula is licensed under the Apache License, Version 2.0.
+ix sula is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.